digitoby/London-Bike-Share-Analysis/README.md

 ![Screenshot of dashboard](https://github.com/digitoby/London-Bike-Share-Analysis/blob/main/images/london_bike_dash.png)

-The dashboard is interactive allowing the user to select a time period on the line chart.
+The dashboard is interactive, allowing the user to select a time period on the line chart.
 It automatically updates to show the total number of bike shares and a heatmap.
 The heatmap captures temperature vs wind speeds and the corresponding bike shares for those conditions.